Paul Biya: Personal life

 Biya became a naturalized citizen of France when he studied there, but he later relinquished his French citizenship when he returned to Cameroon to serve in government positions.
 In 1961, he married Jeanne-Irène Biya, who did not have any children, though she adopted Franck Biya, who had been born in 1971 from a relationship between Biya and Jeanne-Irène's sister or niece.
 Franck Biya is seen as a possible successor of his father in the context of presidential elections scheduled for 2025.
 Jeanne-Irène Biya died on 29 July 1992 after a short illness while Paul Biya was attending a conference abroad.
 Rumors have it that she and several people close to her did not die of natural causes.
 Paul Biya married Chantal Vigouroux, who is 36 years his junior, on 23 April 1994, and has two more children with her: Paul Jr and Brenda Biya.
 Brenda Biya, who is also a LGBTQ activist, publicly revealed her same-sex relationship with Brazilian model Layyons Valença on 5 July 2024.
 She later stated that she hoped the post would change anti-LGBT laws in Cameroon.
 However, she deleted the post and broke up with Valença after explicit photographs of them were released without her consent on the Internet.
 She reportedly accused Valença of sharing the photographs "for the attention of social media followers and even extort money" on TikTok.

 Biya has been involved in a number of European-based secret societies, among them freemasonry.
 He later shifted to Rosicrucianism, and was likely part of the Rosicrucian organization CIRCES, led by the French esotericist Raymond Bernard.
 Bernard was also his personal advisor; Biya gave him an allowance of several million francs, and gave the organization itself 40 million francs for Bernard's services.

 Health

-As of 2024, he is the longest serving non-royal head of state, having been in power since 30 June 1975.
+As of 2026, Biya is the longest serving non-royal head of state, having been in power since 6 November 1982.
 Due to his advanced age, there has been ongoing speculation about his health and potential succession.
 In October 2024, the government dismissed rumors of his death after his absence from public events since the previous month raised concerns.
 Officials clarified that he was in Geneva and in good health.
 On 9 October, the Minister of Territorial Administration Paul Atanga Nji banned media outlets in the country from discussing the president's health.
 On 21 October, Biya was shown on state television arriving at Yaoundé Nsimalen International Airport following his return from Switzerland.